Retail Sales Post Strong Recovery Ahead of Holiday Season

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

 - 2GDP: -4.9% growth in 2020, 3.8% in 2021Kiplinger’s latest forecast for the GDP growth rate

 - 3JOBS: States are reopening, but workers will come back slowlyKiplinger’s latest forecast on jobs

 - 4INTEREST RATES: 10-year T-notes staying below 1.0% for a whileKiplinger’s latest forecast on interest rates

 - 5INFLATION: 1.2% through ’20 from 2.3% at end ‘19 Kiplinger’s latest forecast on inflation

 - 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending

-- 9RETAIL SALES: E-commerce surge will endure - currently readingKiplinger’s latest forecast on retail sales and consumer spending.
+- 9RETAIL SALES: In-store holiday sales up 5%, e-commerce up 29% - currently readingKiplinger’s latest forecast on retail sales and consumer spending.